Burn Season: Label changeups, debut album and breakup (2004–2007)

-Burn Season set to work recording its debut album, recording in Los Angeles with renowned producers Bob Marlette and Tim Palmer.
+Burn Season set to work recording its debut album, recording in Los Angeles with producers Bob Marlette and Tim Palmer.
 However, the album never ended up seeing the light of day, as Elektra Records were merged with Atlantic in 2004.
 This led to Burn Season, along with many other acts signed to Elektra at the time, finding themselves without a label.

 Later in 2004, South Florida-based independent label Bieler Bros.
 Records came to the rescue and signed the band.
 Bieler purchased the rights to four songs from Burn Season's unreleased Elektra debut and provided studio time for the band record eight new ones.
 On signing the band, Bieler Bros.
 Records CEO Jason Bieler stated:"This band clearly had the talent and the songs to be huge.
 As Elektra folded...this was a case of throwing the baby out with the bath water; decisions were made on budgets and interoffice politics, not on music.
 We know they're a great rock band and if it takes us three weeks or three years to break them, we're ready!"Once the album was completed, the band hit the road to build anticipation for the upcoming release and toured with Skindred, Nonpoint, Sevendust and Papa Roach.
 The song Carry On was released as a promotional single and received airplay on rock radio stations.
 After several delays, Burn Season released their self-titled debut on October 11, 2005.

 Following the release of their debut album, the band ultimately struggled to secure touring opportunities, leading to a period of frustration with the music industry.
 In an interview in 2009, lead singer Damien Starkey reflected on this period, commenting "it was like there was a line to get on tour, and we had our $50,000 check.
 But so did every other band."

 Determined to not give up and continue pushing on, the band regrouped in Jacksonville and set to work on a second album, announcing their intentions via MySpace.
 Two songs from the demo sessions were uploaded to the band's PureVolume page, but can no longer be heard.
 Updates from the band became few-and-far-between, until lead singer Damien Starkey made an announcement in early May, 2007, stating:"I'm sorry to break the news to everyone, but we have officially broken up.
 After six years, two record deals, and over 40 recorded songs we feel that the band has run its course.
 All of us are still great friends and have no animosity within the group but have come to a point where it makes more sense to pursue other projects."The band played their final show on May 25, 2007.
 In a fitting end for the band, they played at the first venue where the band made their live debut in Jacksonville, called Jack Rabbits.